minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 politicians' decisions (i.e., donations actually buy votes) @bronars-lott-1997
 @chappell[p.83].//  Moreover, even if interest groups fund lawmakers who support them regardless, a significant relationship between money and votes does not prove that money influences politics.
 Situations like these leave room for simultaneous equation bias @stratmann-2002 @burris2001two @chappell.

-To overcome these challenges, causality must be established.
+To overcome understand these questions, causality must be established.
 Yet determining causality when there is a positive association between donations and roll-call votes is one of the most challenging issues in the literature on campaign finance.
 The idea that money may be exchanged for votes is contested by two competing causal theories.
 Firstly, donors often provide to organizations and individuals that are inclined to support their policy ideas @burris2001two.
 Secondly, it is possible that donations function more as rewards or punishments for previous roll-call votes than as catalysts for more voting @stratmann-1991.
 In the first case, the ideology of the lawmaker acts as a confusing factor,